 It took awhile removing the dried Lavender from the stems but the scent was so relaxing that I didn’t mind.

-Before I knew it — I had filled three mason jars full of dried Lavender!
+Before I knew it — I had filled multiple mason jars full of dried Lavender!

 And by the way — what I harvested was only one half of one patch of Lavender.